lowRISC/opentitan/doc/project/checklist.md

 ### TB_GEN_AUTOMATED

 Full testbench automation has been completed if applicable.
-This may be required for verifying multiple flavors of parameterized DUT designs.
+This may be required for verifying multiple flavors of parameterized designs.

 ### SIM_SMOKE_TEST_PASSING